How Maslow’s Hierarchy of Needs can help you recession-proof your business

 In my article, I used the example of Maslow’s Hierarchy of Needs as a way to find ways we could re-position our home business in order to fill needs people were having RIGHT THEN.
 When fear and money were big issues.
 When people stopped spending on discretionary items and stuck with the essentials.

-When people are struggling with fear and wondering how they’re going to feed their family next month, they’re not in a mindset to be learning new things, especially when what they really want is help with a specific problem they have right now – like the price of gas.
+When people are struggling with fear and wondering how they’re going to feed their family next month, they’re not in a mindset to be learning new things, especially when what they really want is help with a specific problem they have right now – like the price of gas and food.

 In times of economic uncertainty, such as now, and after 9/11, it makes sense to focus on essentials, rather than on the esoteric.
 On the other hand, people who are not bothered by the economy and do have the luxury of time and cash – may be the ideal clients for what you are offering.